+Count VIII of Plaintiff's Second Amended Complaint states a cause for willful violation of the Family Medical Leave Act ("FMLA"), claiming she was wrongfully terminated from employment on March 21, 2007 for taking FMLA leave.
 A claim filed under the FMLA is normally subject to a two-year statute of limitations.
 29 U.S.C. § 2617(c)(1).
 Plaintiff first brought forth her FMLA claim in Count VIII when she filed her First Amended Complaint (Doc.
 58), on April 17, 2009.
-Therefore, PESC asserts that Count VIII was brought past the two-year filing deadline and must be dismissed (Doc.
-73, pp. 13-15).
+Therefore, PSC asserts that Count VIII was brought past the two-year filing deadline and must be dismissed (Doc.
+98, p.
+15).
 Plaintiff, on the other hand, argues that the three-year statute of limitations for claims of willful violations of the FMLA should apply (Doc.
-95, pp. 16-17).
+100, pp. 18-19).
 29 U.S.C. § 2617(c)(2).
 Plaintiff further argues that even if she has failed to adequately plead a claim for willful FMLA violation, Count VIII should "relate back" to her initial Complaint, filed October 7, 2008, pursuant to FEDERAL RULE OF CIVIL PROCEDURE 15(c).
-PESC contends, however, that Plaintiff altogether fails to plead a claim for an FMLA violation with the requisite specificity set forth required by the Supreme Court in Bell Atlantic Corp. v.
-Twombly, 550 U.S. 544, 570 (2007) and Ashcroft v.
-Iqbal, --- U.S.---, --- 129 S. Ct.
-1937, 1949 (2009), let alone plead a claim for a willful violation (Doc.
-73, pp. 13-14).
+PSC contends, however, that Plaintiff altogether fails to plead a claim for an FMLA violation with the specificity required by Bell and Iqbal, let alone plead a claim for a willful violation (Doc.
+98, p.
+15).

 The FMLA allows eligible employees to take up to twelve work weeks of unpaid leave in any twelve-month period due to certain events, including a serious health condition.
 Lewis v.
 School Dist. #70, 523 F.3d 730, 741 (7th Cir.
 2008) (citing King v.
 Preferred Technical Group, 166 F.3d 887, 891 (7th Cir.
 1999)).
 After returning from leave, the FMLA provides that an employee must be reinstated to the same position or an equivalent with the same benefits and terms of employment as before leave was taken.
 Id. (citing 29 U.S.C. § 2614(a)).
-Therefore, , it is unlawful for the employer "to interfere with, restrain, or deny the exercise of or the attempt to exercise, any right provided" under the FMLA.
+Therefore, it is unlawful for the employer "to interfere with, restrain, or deny the exercise of or the attempt to exercise, any right provided" under the FMLA.
 Id. (citing King, 166 F.3d at 891, citing 29 U.S.C. § 2615(a)(1).
 The FMLA further prohibits employers "from discriminating against employees . . . who have used FMLA leave."
 Id. (citing King, 166 F.3d at 891, citing 29 C.F.R. § 825.220(c)).
 As such, employees choosing to exercise their rights under the FMLA are thereby protected from being retaliated against by their employers for doing so.
 Id. (citing King, 166 F.3d at 891, citing 29 U.S.C. § 2615(a)(1) & (2)).

 Plaintiff's claim of "Willful Violation of the FMLA" in Count VIII appears to be one of retaliation/discrimination and not interference with her FMLA rights, as Plaintiff alleges that she did, in fact, take the entire twelve weeks of leave.
-PESC argues Plaintiff's allegation that she "was terminated as a result of her taking FMLA leave" (Doc.
+PSC argues Plaintiff's allegation that she "was terminated as a result of her taking FMLA leave" (Doc.
 70, p.
 19, ¶ 93) is merely conclusory.
 However, in the preceding paragraph of Count VIII, Plaintiff alleges that "[i]mmediately upon [her] return from FMLA leave, on January 8, 2007, Defendants arranged a meeting in which the HR Specialist discussed [Plaintiff's] condition and medical restrictions and the possibility that [she] may receive a severance package" (Id. at ¶ 92).
 The Court finds that this allegation, when coupled with her allegation that she was terminated as a result of taking FMLA leave meets the pleadings standards under Bell and Iqbal to plead a claim of a violation of the FMLA.